Delirium

 Multiple but most common are the following:

-- Infections (especially lung, urine, and blood stream, but consider meningitis as well)
+- Infections (especially lung, urine, and bloodstream, but consider meningitis as well)

 - Toxic metabolic (especially low sodium, elevated calcium, renal failure, and hepatic failure)